victorpozzobon/victorpozzobon.github.io/_pages/about.md

 ### Lifelong learning

 Lifelong learning is a great opportunity offered by the Internet.
 I take advantage of it and engage in MOOCs on a regular basis.
-They revolve around about everything from cooking to statistics.
-Would you like my opinion on any of the MOOCs I completed (some links may be dead, sorry), do not hesitate to send me an email.
+They revolve around everything from cooking to statistics.
+If you like my opinion on any MOOCs I completed (some links may be dead, sorry), do not hesitate to send me an email.

 [L'analyse financière pour tous  (Financial analysis)](https://www.fun-mooc.fr/en/cours/lanalyse-financiere-pour-tous/) in 2021. <br/>
 [La compta pour tous (Accounting)](https://www.fun-mooc.fr/en/cours/la-compta-pour-tous/) in 2021. <br/>